-ı If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
+If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
 If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent can arrange to obtain them. b.
 Have you had replacement windows, doors, patio doors or double glazing installed in your property?
-Yes If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced?
-Yes (ii) Did this work involve any changes to the window or door openings?
-No (iii) Please describe the changes made to the windows, doors, or patio doors (with approximate dates when the work was completed): Windows maybe 30 years ago or more.
-Doors are Everest, fitted back door 7 or 8 years ago, fitted front door 3 years ago.
-Please give any guarantees which you received for this work to 7. your solicitor or estate agent.
-Central heating a.
+No If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced? (ii) Did this work involve any changes to the window or door openings? (iii) Please describe the changes made to the windows, doors, or patio doors (with approximate dates when the work was completed): Please give any guarantees which you received for this work to your solicitor or estate agent.
+7. Central heating a.
 Is there a central heating system in your property?
 (Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
 Yes If you have answered yes/partial - what kind of central heating is there?
-Electric storage heating (Examples: gas-fired, solid fuel, electric storage heating, gas warm air.)
+Oil (Examples: gas-fired, solid fuel, electric storage heating, gas warm air.)
 If you have answered yes, please answer the 3 questions below: b.
 When was your central heating system or partial central heating system installed?
-Radiator in living room and hall last years.
-Bedrooms at least 15 years ago but never really used.
-Coal fire was always used up until 3 years ago.
-C. Do you have a maintenance contract for the central heating system?
-If you have answered yes , please give details of the company with which you have a maintenance agreement: No d.
+20+ years ago c.
+Do you have a maintenance contract for the central heating system?
+No If you have answered yes, please give details of the company with which you have a maintenance agreement: d.
 When was your maintenance agreement last renewed?
 (Please provide the month and year).
-Just got someone in if something went wrong.
 8. Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
-Don't know 9.
+No 9.
 Issues that may have affected your property a.
 Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
 If you have answered yes, is the damage the subject of any outstanding insurance claim?
-No b.
+No - b.
 Are you aware of the existence of asbestos in your property?
 If you have answered yes, please give details: 10.
-Services a. details of the supplier: Please tick which services are connected to your property and give details of the supplier: Services Connected Supplier Gas / liquid petroleum gas Water mains / private water supply √ Highland Council Electricity ✓ OVO Energy Was Scottish Power Mains drainage ✓ Highland Council?
-Telephone Cable TV / satellite Broadband b.
-Is there a septic tank sys tem at your prope erty?
-No If you have answered yes s, please answer t he two questions below: C. Do you have appropriat septic tank? e consents for t he discharge from your d.
-Do you have a maintenar ice contract for yo our septic tank?
+Services , , , , , , , , , , , , , , , , , , , a.
+Please tick which services are connected to your property and give details of the supplier: Services Connected Supplier Gas / liquid petroleum gas Water mains / private water supply ✓ Scottish Water Electricity √ OVO Energy Mains drainage ✓ Scottish Water Telephone Cable TV / satellite Broadband b. • Is there a septic tank system at your property?
+C. If you have answered yes, please answer the two questions below: Do you have appropriate consents for the discharge from your septic tank? d.
+Do you have a maintenar ce contract for ye our septic tank?
 If you have answered yes, please give details of the company with which you have a maintenance contract: 11.
 Responsibilities for Shared or Common Areas a.
 Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
 If you have answered yes, please give details: b.
 Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?
 If you have answered yes, please give details: C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
-Just the odd tile that fell off.